 Business Owners Policy Coverages

 A Business Owners Policy rolls several different insurance products that generally target small to mid-sized businesses.
 Most Business Owners Policies include general liability and property coverage.

 There are a few companies, such as PolicySweet, that include data breach insurance in your Business Owners Policy.
 You won't have to add this coverage separately when you purchase a Business Owners Policy from them.

 There are many different risks that you, as a business owner, take on regularly.
 For example, there is the risk of someone getting hurt at your business location.
 If a customer is injured at your business location, you might want to make sure that you have the proper insurance to cover the injured party's medical coverages.

 In addition to bodily injury liabilities, there are cases of responsibilities that you may be held liable for.
-You can depend on your liability coverage from your policy to help cover instances for damage to a clients’ or customers’ property while in the possession of your team.
+You can depend on your general liability coverage from your policy to help cover instances for damage to a clients’ or customers’ property while in the possession of your team.

 Property Damage Coverage

-Another crucial aspect of your business owners policy is the theft and property damage coverage.
+Another crucial aspect of your Business Owners Policy is the theft and property damage coverage.
 The items listed on the policy do not need to be at your job site or place of business to have coverage.

 Commonly covered items include: